NordicESMhub/NEGI-Abisko-2019/CONTRIBUTING.md

 ## Thank you!

-Thank you for sharing your codes, documentation, jupyter notebooks, etc. :wave::smiley:
+Thank you for sharing your codes, documentation, jupyter notebooks, etc.

 <br>